What is Corona Virus?

 Around 1 out of every 6 people who gets COVID-19 becomes seriously ill and develops difficulty breathing.

-Older people, and those with underlying medical problems like serious heart disease, chronic kidney disease, type 2 diabetes, chronic obstructive pulmonary disease (COPD), sickle cell disease, or obesity.
-People who have a weak immune system for other reasons (for example, HIV infection or certain medicines), asthma, cystic fibrosis, type 1 diabetes, or high blood pressure might also be at higher risk for serious problems.
+People who have a weak immune system for other reasons (for example, HIV infection or certain medicines), asthma, cystic fibrosis, type 1 diabetes, or high blood pressure may also be at higher risk for serious illness.

 What should I do if I have symptoms?

 If you have a fever, cough, trouble breathing, or other symptoms of COVID-19, call your doctor.
 If your symptoms are not severe, it is best to call before you go in.
-Many people with only mild symptoms should stay home and avoid other people until they get better.
+Many people with only mild symptoms should stay home and avoid contact with others until they recover.

-If you do need to go to the clinic or hospital, wear a mask to cover your nose and mouth.
-This helps protect other people.
+If you need to visit a clinic or hospital, wear a mask covering your nose and mouth to help protect others.

-The staff might also have you wait someplace away from other people.
-(Social distancing) If you are severely ill and need to go to the clinic or hospital right away, you should still call ahead if possible.
-This way the staff can care for you while taking steps to protect others.
-If you think you are having a medical emergency, call for an ambulance (in INDIA, dial 108).
+If you are severely ill and need immediate medical attention, try to call ahead if possible.
+This allows healthcare providers to take precautions to protect others.
+If you believe you are having a medical emergency, call for an ambulance (in India, dial 108).

 Is there a test for the virus that causes COVID-19?

 Yes.
-If your doctor suspects you have COVID-19, they might take a swab from inside your nose and/or throat for testing.
-If you are coughing up mucus, they might also test a sample of the mucus.
-These tests can help your doctor figure out if you have COVID-19 or another illness.
+If your doctor suspects you have COVID-19, they may take a swab from inside your nose and/or throat for testing.
+If you are coughing up mucus, a sample of the mucus may also be tested.
+These tests help determine whether you have COVID-19 or another illness.

 How is COVID-19 treated?

-Many people will be able to stay home while they get better.
-But people with serious symptoms or other health problems might need to go to the hospital.
 Doctors are studying several possible treatments for COVID-19.
-In certain cases, doctors might recommend medicines that seem to help some people who are severely ill.
-They also might recommend being part of a clinical trial.
-A clinical trial is a scientific study that tests new medicines to see how well they work.
+In some cases, doctors may recommend medicines that appear to help certain patients who are severely ill.
+Participation in a clinical trial may also be advised.
+A clinical trial is a scientific study that tests new medications to determine their effectiveness.

 What can I do to cope with stress and anxiety?